Kambaba Jasper Properties, Meaning, Facts and Photos

 This material is an oncolite stromatolite, a rock-like structure that forms in shallow seas.
 It's made up of bacteria which over time has been replaced by silica.

-The stone for which it's being mistaken is kabamby ocean jasper otherwise known as ocean jasper.
+The stone for which it's being mistaken is kabamby ocean jasper also known as Ocean Jasper.
 Like kambaba it's only found in Madagascar.
-It was first discovered close to the remote village of kabamby on the north west coast.
+It was first discovered close to the remote village of kabamby on the country's north west coast.

 A type of spherulitic chalcedony, kabamby ocean jasper forms in a totally different way.
 For this reason from a geological perspective it's a different stone.
 It's neither a stromatolite or even a sedimentary rock.

 Kabamby ocean jasper is likely to have been the material that was examined by the Institute of Gemstone Testing in Germany.